Souldanka/Axit/README.md

-# Axit-Test
+# Axit
-Test responsive website for business
+Responsive website for business